smbuthia/medic.github.io/README.md

 ![A Community Health App Built with the CHT](images/appdemo-web.gif)

-  ## Featured Resources

-  ### The Core Framework

-The Core Framework makes it faster to build full-featured, scalable digital health apps by providing a foundation developers can build on.
-These apps can support most languages, are offline-first, and work on basic phones (via SMS), smartphones, tablets, and computers.

-App developers are able to define health system roles, permissions and reporting hierarchies, and make use of five highly configurable areas of functionality: messaging, task and schedule management, decision support workflows, longitudinal person profiles, and analytics.

-The Core Framework can be used to support the unique needs of a given health system and the work of community health workers, frontline supervisors, facility-based nurses, health system managers, and even patients and caregivers.

-You can download a self-guided demo of a community health app built with the Core Framework [here](https://communityhealthtoolkit.org/contact)

-You can also explore an overview of the Core Framework and its key features [here](CoreFrameworkOverview.pdf)

-  ### Antenatal Care Reference App

-Reference Apps provide organizations with a template for structuring and organizing a community health workflow, its configuration code, and testing framework.
-They include a foundation for forms, data fields, and even analytics, and can be deployed as-is or easily customized by a developer for your unique context.

-You can also explore an overview of the ANC Reference App and its key features [here](ANCReferenceAppOverview.pdf)

-    - Reference Application: Intro, ANC Ref App Overview Deck, Core Framework Overview Deck (again)

-    - Oppia Mobile
-    - Icon Library
   - Next Steps / Reach Out (Partnership Plug)

-  ## Configuring & Deploying Our ANC Reference App

-  - Intro
-  - How to Configure, Customize, and Brand Our ANC Reference App
-  - Coming Soon: Tutorials and Build Alongs
-  - How Deploy Our ANC Reference App
-      - For Ops to fill in.
-Step by step for getting it running in a legitimate, deployed fashion (requirements, phone reqs, docker, etc)
-      - Each of the sections of the admin UI
-      - Reference

   ## Developing Your Own Community Health App